Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 Winter (45-60% outdoor humidity)

-I tell customers to size for spring, adjust for summer.
-Better to have capacity you don’t need in August than mold growing in April.
+My advice: size for spring, adjust down for summer.
+I’d rather you have capacity sitting idle in August than mold colonies setting up shop in April.

 The Money Reality